Create an Experience Builder Site

 It typically takes 3–4 minutes from the time you first sign up for Trailhead to create your Trailhead Playground.

-OK, first things first—let’s get started by turning on communities.
+OK, first things first—let’s get started by turning on digital experiences.

-- Click Save, and then click OK.
+- Click Save, then OK.
 If you see a dialog asking to open a Salesforce page in a new tab, click Open.

-Now let’s set up a basic community.
-You should have been redirected to the All Communities page in Setup, but if not, enter Communities in Quick Find, and select All Communities.
+Now let’s set up a basic site.
+You should have been redirected to the All Sites page in Setup, but if not, enter

-- Click New Community.
-The Community Creation wizard appears with different template options for you to choose from.
+- Click New.
+The Creation wizard appears with different template options for you to choose from.

 - Click Get Started.

-- Enter a community name and URL.
-Name the community CloudKicksTheme and ensure that the final URL is https://[domain name].force.com/CloudKicksTheme.
+- Enter a site name and URL.
+Name the site

 - Click Create.
-Your community has been created in Preview status, which means that what you’ve created so far isn’t in the world yet.
+Your site has been created in Preview status, which means that what you’ve created so far isn’t in the world yet.

 Take a quick look around.
-This area is Community Workspaces, where you customize and administer your community.
-There are many additional features that you typically need to configure in a community, but for our purposes, we can dive right into the code for our custom theme layout.
+This area is Experience Workspaces, where you customize and administer your site.
+There are many additional features that you typically need to configure in a site, but for our purposes, we can dive right into the code for our custom theme layout.
 Onward!